 The SEO Difficulty isn’t the only metric on which you should base the keyword research.

-Having a list of keywords relevant to your niche with low SEO Difficulty is great, however, it doesn’t indicate your job is done.
+You’re on the good track once you created a list of keywords relevant to your niche with low SEO Difficulty.
+However, it doesn’t indicate your job is done.

-You should take into consideration other metrics such as search trends, average monthly search volumes, CPC and PPC competition, etc. These are situated in the left panel of KWFinder.
+You should take into consideration other metrics such as search trends, average monthly search volumes, CPC and PPC competition.
+You’ll find them in the left panel of KWFinder.
 Furthermore, you can expand the research with Google SERP thanks to SERPChecker add-on in the right panel.